As early childhood sector leaders, ECMS are committed to influencing positive change for children, families and communities.

 Early Learning and Care Council of Australia (ELACCA)

-Our CEO, Bernie Nott, is co-chair of the ELACCA national peak body, an association of large providers of early learning and care services across Australia.
+We're members of ELACCA, an association of large providers of early learning and care services across Australia.
 Member organisations now operate more than 1400 early childhood centres nationally.
 ELACCA promotes the value of quality early learning and care as an integral part of Australia’s education system.

 Early Learning - Everyone Benefits